couchbaselabs/touchbase/README.md

 All of these components will be downloaded into the 'bower_components' folder and can also be accessed through 'require' statements, or ````<script src="filepath">```` tags in HTML to access the necessary files.

 ### Installing GraphicsMagick
+GraphicsMagick is used by Touchbase to allow images to be altered as the user sees fit.
+In the current implementation of the application, the image is cropped, scaled down, then reduced in quality and then sent to be uploaded to Couchbase.
 If you looked into the 'package.json' file, you may see that we downloaded 'gm' which is the node module for GraphicsMagick.
 Therefore, it may seem odd that we still have to install GraphicsMagick.
 The reason for this is simply that the node module 'gm' simply accesses GraphicsMagick binaries that the system has in a simple way for Node.js.